JCatwood/TMVN_Vecchia/README.md

 ```

 ## Data
 The results mostly use simulated data.
-There is only one real dataset used, the Tetrachloroethylene concentration dataset from the United States Geological Survey (USGS), which is publically available and available in the `experiments` folder.
+There is only exception that the script `PCE_modeling.R` uses a real dataset, the Tetrachloroethylene concentration dataset from the United States Geological Survey (USGS), which is publically available and provided in this repository at `experiments/PCE.RData` for convenience.

 ## A simple example of VeccTMVN
 ```